Advice To A Girl – The Poem

 - “You are so naïve.
 You have no idea how the world is.
 You seem to like every other person you meet.
 Next time before falling for a person at least make sure he meets me.
 These are experienced eyes.
 I would know in a moment if that person is right or not.
 Come on now, I have cooked your favorite dish.”

 You know these words make no sense, whatsoever.
 But when you think for a moment, you realize you are so lucky to have your parents.
 Even if you would have made the biggest mistake in life or committed the biggest crime, they will still hug you and understand your viewpoint.

 - Then there is this advice you give yourself.
 “I know he didn’t deserve me.
 I need to move away from him.
 I need to get over him.
 I don’t know how to judge people.
 But when it all began, wasn’t this love.
 A love that wasn’t dependent on how he felt for me.
 Wasn’t that merely my feeling, a feeling independent of him.
 Wasn’t it just my feeling?
 Why should it just change because of certain events or his feelings?”

 It is really important that you realize, the feeling was yours.

 Now there are two options.
-One, you tell yourself a lie that it was never loved or you deserve better, just like others tell you to do.
-Two, like others, say, it is more important to love yourself before others.
-Then start loving yourself and be honest with yourself.
-Accept your truth honestly, that you loved that person.
+One, you tell yourself a lie that it was never ‘true -love’ or you deserve better, just like others tell you to do.
+Two, like others say, it is more important to love yourself before others.
+Then, start loving yourself.
+Be honest with yourself.
+Accept your truth honestly.
+The truth, that you loved that person.
 It would have been good if he could be possessed.
 But as Sara Teasdale says, those worth possessing can’t quite be possessed.
 But it’s okay, understand that it was not about his feelings, it was yours.
 Start giving more respect to your emotions.
 Love your feelings without expectation.

 Advice to A Girl – The Poem Analysis